Number and Depth of Borings for Soil Investigation

 number and depth of borings

-The depth to which boreholes should be sunk is governed by the depth of soil affected by foundation bearing pressures.
-The vertical stress on the soil at a depth of one and a half times the width of the loaded area is still one-fifth of the applied vertical stress at foundation level, and the shear stress at this depth is still appreciable.
+The depth to which boreholes should be sunk is governed by the depth of soil affected by foundation-bearing pressures.
+The vertical stress on the soil at a depth of one and a half times the width of the loaded area is still one-fifth of the applied vertical stress at the foundation level, and the shear stress at this depth is still appreciable.
 Thus, borings in soil should always be taken to a depth of at least one to three times the width of the loaded area.

 The borings are relatively shallow for narrow, widely spaced strip or pad foundations, but for big raft foundations, the borings must be deep unless rock is present within the required depth.
 When strip or pad footings are placed closely together, the pressure zones overlap, and the entire loaded region effectively becomes a raft foundation with correspondingly deep borings.
 To cover the zones of soil affected by loading transmitted through the piles in the case of piled foundations, the ground should be studied below the pile-point level.